-Sponsors intending to apply risk adaptation in adverse event management in clinical trials should pay attention to the following:
+Sponsors intending to apply any risk adaptation in adverse event management in clinical trials should pay attention to the following:

-- 1. Any risk-adapted adverse event management must be justified in the purpose and design of the specific trial protocol and also in the risk assessment.
-The protocol must include this justification along with a description of the risk-based approach intended to be applied and a description of the processes in place for adverse event management.
-Guidance on these areas is given in the following sections: - Process for assessing adverse events in a clinical trial (section 3) - Risk assessment of a clinical trial (section 4) - Risk-adapted adverse event management in a clinical trial (section 5) - The sponsor must establish whether the medicinal products in a clinical trial are subject to stricter reporting requirements.
-This must be documented.
-Risk adaptation is usually not possible for authorised medicinal products subject to stricter reporting requirements.
-The list of human medicinal products subject to stricter reporting requirements is updated by the Danish Medicines Agency every other Monday. - 3.
+- 1. Any risk-adapted adverse event management must be justified in relation to the specific trial's purpose, design and risk assessment.
+The protocol must include a clear justification along with a detailed description of the risk-based approaches, including a description of the processes in place for adverse event management.
+Guidance on these areas is given in the following sections: - Process for assessing adverse events in a clinical trial (section 3) - Risk assessment of a clinical trial (section 4) - Risk-adapted adverse event management in a clinical trial (section 5) - 2.
+The sponsor must establish whether the medicinal products included in a clinical trial are subject to stricter national reporting requirements and/or additional monitoring in the EU.
+Risk adaptation is usually not possible for authorised medicinal products subject to stricter reporting requirements or additional monitoring.
+In case of risk-adapted adverse event management, the sponsor must confirm in the protocol that the medicinal products in a clinical trial are not subject to stricter national reporting requirements in the concerned Member States involved in the clinical trial or additional monitoring in the EU.
+The medicinal products subject to stricter reporting requirements in Denmark is available in the list published by the Danish Medicines Agency.
+The list of medicines under additional monitoring in the EU is available on the European Medicines Agency's website. - 3.
 Risk-adapted adverse event management may only be implemented in relation to the recording and reporting of adverse events and adverse reactions from investigator to sponsor.
-For information about the sponsor's reporting obligations, reference is made to the requirements of the CTR3. - 4.
-If adverse reactions are recorded as part of the clinical trial's primary and secondary endpoints, these may possibly be exempted from the requirement for immediate reporting (reported to the sponsor within 24 hours) if justified in the protocol, see Annex III, section 2.5 point (21) of the CTR.
-In these cases, it is generally required that a Data Safety Monitoring Board (DSMB) be established or that the continuous safety monitoring be ensured in some other way, and this must be specified in the protocol. - 5.
-The annual safety report (ASR) must describe the risk-adapted approaches to which the ASR has been prepared.
-The sponsor is obligated to include in the ASR any serious adverse reactions (SARs) and suspected unexpected serious adverse reactions (SUSARs) reported by the investigator.
-The protocol must also state if a single safety report is submitted for all investigational medicinal products used in the clinical trial, see article 43(2) of the CTR. - 6.
-Events exempted from the recording obligation as described in this guidance are not expected to be recorded separately.
-However, the investigator remains responsible for ensuring that the medical records of trial participants are updated continuously with clinically relevant information for healthcare professionals who are otherwise involved in the patient's present and/or future treatment.
-The Danish Medicines Agency will pay particular attention to how entries in medical records are handled at its inspections of clinical trials. - 7.
-In the case of a full risk assessment of the trial, which must be included in the preparation of the trial's monitoring plan, reference is made to this document: Risk proportionate approaches in clinical trials - Recommendations of the expert group on clinical trials for the implementation of Regulation (EU) No 536/2014 on clinical trials on medicinal products for human use (25 April 2017)4.
+For information about the sponsor's reporting obligations, reference is made to the requirements of the CTR5. - 4.
+Clinical trials investigating diseases with high morbidity or mortality may have primary or secondary efficacy endpoints that fall under the definition of a suspected unexpected serious adverse reaction (SUSAR).
+In such trials, according to CTR Annex III, section 2.5 point (21), it may be justified to designate specific serious events as disease-related and exempt them from SUSAR obligations.
+This in order to avoid systematic unblinding and to maintain the integrity of the trial data.
+In such cases, a Data Safety Monitoring Board (DSMB) should be established to monitor unblinded data.
+If a DSMB is not established, it must be justified how continuous safety monitoring is ensured in some other way.
+It may also be justified to exempt the same serious events from immediate reporting by the investigator to the sponsor.
+However, this requires an alternative procedure to ensure that the DSMB has continuous access to complete safety data.

+4 Risk proportionate approaches in clinical trials - Recommendations of the expert group on clinical trials for the implementation of Regulation (EU) No 536/2014 on clinical trials on medicinal products for human use (25 April 2017) is available at EudraLex - Volume 10 - Clinical trials guidelines.

-3 The sponsor's obligations in relation to reporting to the authorities are provided in articles 42 and 43 of CTR 536/2014.
+5 The sponsor's obligations in relation to reporting to the authorities are provided in articles 42 and 43 of CTR 536/2014.